Nintendo Switch 2: Development

 Nintendo began pre-production of its next console shortly after the Switch's release, with a team reviewing the performance limitations of the Switch and identifying what hardware changes could be made to address them.
-This also provided enough time to plan out the hardware as to be able to ship software development kits (SDKs) to game development partners.
+This also provided enough time to plan out the hardware so as to be able to ship software development kits (SDKs) to game development partners.
 Formal development of the Switch 2 (codenamed "Ounce") started in 2019, led by producer Kouichi Kawamoto, hardware director Takuhiro Dohta, and technical director Tetsuya Sasaki.
-Though past Nintendo consoles have generally featured a new type of hardware experience, such as the hybrid mode of the original Switch, the Switch 2 team found that developers had adapted to writing their games toward the Switch mode and decided it would not be helpful to introduce significant hardware changes, and instead focus on computation performance improvements to give developers more tools.
+Though past Nintendo consoles have generally featured a new type of hardware experience, such as the hybrid nature of the original Switch, the Switch 2 development team found that developers had adapted to writing their games toward the hybrid format and decided it would not be helpful to introduce any significant hardware changes, instead choosing to focus on computation performance improvements to give developers better tools with which to work with.
 Hardware components were selected to balance performance and battery life along with expanding the memory to support newer games.

-Nintendo president Shuntaro Furukawa said the company sought to make the transition to its successor smooth for consumers, and backward compatibility was a key part of the design; Nintendo said, "Nintendo Switch is played by many consumers, and we decided that the best direction to take would be for consumers to be able to play their already purchased Nintendo Switch software on the successor to Nintendo Switch."
+Nintendo president Shuntaro Furukawa said the company sought to make the transition to its successor smooth for consumers, and backward compatibility was a key part of the design; Nintendo said, "Nintendo Switch is played by many consumers, and we decided that the best direction to take would be for consumers to be able to play their already purchased Nintendo Switch software on the successor to Nintendo Switch".
 As Nintendo prioritized improving the hardware, backward compatibility was more complex to implement than it had been for consoles such as Nintendo 3DS or Wii U, which have similar hardware to their predecessors.
 The Switch 2 uses a hybrid of software and hardware emulation to avoid a more taxing software-only solution.
 The name was partially influenced by the backward compatibility.
 Nintendo also considered "Super Nintendo Switch", similar to the Super Nintendo Entertainment System following the Nintendo Entertainment System, but decided this would diminish the compatibility feature.

 The new Joy-Con controllers were redesigned from the ground up.
 With the larger screen on the console, simply scaling the older Joy-Con to match size was not sufficient as their longer size would make it more difficult to hold and trigger the shoulder buttons.
 As such, Nintendo included more rounding-off of the corners and extended the shoulder buttons further towards the side of the controller.
-The HD Rumble feature was improved and bypassed the limits of the original Joy-Con, heightening its intensity to levels that are comparable to those on GameCube controllers.
+The HD Rumble feature was improved and surpassed the limits of the original Joy-Con, heightening its intensity to levels that are comparable to the controllers on the GameCube.